jasminsehic/PullRequestReleaseNotes/README.md

 - ConfluenceUser (-cu) : Required parameter if PublishToConfluence is true.
 - ConfluencePassword (-cp) : Required parameter if PublishToConfluence is true.
 - ConfluenceApiUrl (-cau) : Required parameter if PublishToConfluence is true.
+- PublishToSlack (-pts) : Default ("false").
+Set to "true" for all other Slack related parameters to become active.
+- SlackToken (-st) : Required parameter if PublishToSlack is true.
+Set to your personal Slack token.
+- SlackChannels(-cau) : Required parameter if PublishToSlack is true.
+Set to a comma-separated list of channel identifiers.
 - VerboseOutput (-v) : Default ("false").
 Set to "true" to output more information about what the utility is doing.
 - AcceptInvalidCertificates (-aic) : Default ("false").
 Set to "true" to help when using Fiddler to debug HTTP responses.
 - PublishToFile (-ptf) : Default ("false").
 Set to "true" to output markdown to a local filename supplied by OutputFileName parameter.
 - OutputFileName (-o) : Default ("Unreleased.md").
 - ExcludeLabel (-el) : Default ("Exclude Note").
 Pull request label which once found will cause the entire pull request to be excluded from release notes.
 - FollowLabel (-fl) : Default ("Follow Note").
 Pull request label which once found will cause the tool to recursively follow all other pull request merge commits within the pull request.
-- Init (-init) : When provided the utility will generate a sample UnreleasedGitHubHistory.yml file at the root of the Git repository and not generate any notes.
+- Init (-init) : When provided the utility will generate a sample PullRequestReleaseNotes.yml file at the root of the Git repository and not generate any notes.

 ### YAML File Parameters